MidKnightXI/opgg-ads-remover/README.md

 Then double click on the binary and that's it

-### For macos users
+### For macOS users

 - Uninstall OP.GG
 - Install OP.GG from the .dmg
-> Don't launch the app afterward or the script will fail
+- Try to open the app
+> It'll block you from opening it, go to next step.
+> We're just tricking macOS to not make us delete the app after modifying it.
-- Execute the script via `./opgg-ads-remover-macos` or double click on it
+- Execute the script via `./opgg-ads-remover-macos`
+> Or double click on the binary `opgg-ads-remover-macos`
-- Launch OP.GG application
+- Launch OP.GG application from Finder with a doucle tap

 # Contributing